-Driver Historical reconstruction Future projections Long-term projections Sea-level rise Observed time series up to 2000 From 2000 onwards, spatial patterns derived from GCMs.
-Regional variation of sea-level rise from glaciers and the large ice sheets are scaled from their respective gravitational patterns.
-Constrained extrapolations have been extended to 2299.
+Driver Historical reconstruction Future projections Long-term projections Sea-level rise Observed time series up to 2000 From 2000 onwards, spatial patterns derived Constrained extrapolations have been extended from GCMs.
+Regional variation of sea-level rise to 2299. from glaciers and the large ice sheets are scaled from their respective gravitational patterns.